Caspian Basin, Kazakhstan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Ensure that you choose the necessary kind.
-The majority of adapters for sale now are simply plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and F. It's important that you get the necessary type.
+Most adapters currently being sold are simply plugs and require your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most countries.

 Make your flight more comfortable with an airplane phone mount